akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 But also "custom" product association types for other needs.

 **What do you need to implement?**

+Well, again, it depends on your customers needs.

+If your customers don't manage associations directly in the eCommerce solution and want to manage it manually in the PIM,
-You should need to create a specific configuration in your connector to identify which PIM association type is a “Cross-sell”, “Up-sell”, “Substitution” or “Pack” association type to be able to map these associations in your eCommerce solution.
+you should create a specific configuration in your connector to identify which PIM association type is a “Cross-sell”, “Up-sell”, “Substitution” or “Pack” association type to be able to map these associations in your eCommerce solution.

+Also don't forget our new Serenity feature that add [quantity on PIM associations](https://help.akeneo.com/pim/serenity/updates/2020-07.html#new-association-type-with-quantities).

 ### What about PIM product groups feature?